Grottaglie, Italy Guide

 Day Trips

 Approximately 1 hour by car Known as "The White City," Ostuni is a dazzling hilltop town with whitewashed buildings cascading down its slopes.
-Get lost in the maze of narrow streets, discover hidden courtyards, and enjoy breathtaking panoramic views of the Adriatic Sea and surrounding olive groves.
-Ostuni offers a perfect blend of history, beauty, and relaxation.
+Get lost in the maze of narrow streets, discover hidden courtyards, and enjoy panoramic views of the Adriatic Sea and surrounding olive groves.
+The Cattedrale di Ostuni, with its beautiful rose window, is a must-see.

-Approximately 45 minutes by car Step into a fairytale in Alberobello, a UNESCO World Heritage site famous for its unique "trulli" – whitewashed stone huts with conical roofs.
+Approximately 45 minutes by car Step into a fairytale in Alberobello, a UNESCO World Heritage site famed for its unique "trulli" – whitewashed stone huts with conical roofs.
 Wander through the charming streets, admire the intricate architecture, and soak in the atmosphere of this truly special town.
-It's a photographer's dream and a delightful experience for anyone seeking something out of the ordinary.
+Don't miss the Trullo Sovrano, the only two-story trullo, and the Church of Saint Anthony, also built in the trullo style.

 Approximately 1 hour by car Matera